Luther Burbank: Death

 In mid-March 1926, Burbank suffered a heart attack and became ill with gastrointestinal complications.
 He died on April 11, 1926, aged 77, and is buried near the greenhouse at the Luther Burbank Home and Gardens.
+The honor guard at his funeral included San Francisco mayor James Rolph, Santa Rosa mayor Charles O. Dunbar, and former Stanford University Chancellor David Starr Jordan.
 An address at the Memorial Service was given by Judge Ben Lindsey.

 Legacy

 California's Arbor Day was made March 7, Luther Burbank's birthday, in honor of him.
 Burt, Olive W., Luther Burbank, Boy Wizard, Bobbs-Merril Company, Inc., 1948, 1962, p.
 180.

 Burbank's fame and admiration reflect the various ways people see humans' roles in nature, by representing both the importance of our connection to the natural world and the numerous possibilities created by plant manipulation.
 Burbank's work spurred the passing of the 1930 Plant Patent Act four years after his death.
 The legislation made it possible to patent new varieties of plants (excluding tuber-propagated plants).
 Thomas Edison testified before Congress in support of the legislation and said that "This [bill] will, I feel sure, give us many Burbanks."
-The authorities issued Plant Patents #12, #13, #14, #15, #16, #18, #41, #65, #66, #235, #266, #267, #269, #290, #291, and #1041 to Burbank posthumously.
+The authorities issued Plant Patents No. 12, #13, No. 14, #15, No. 16, #18, No. 41, #65, No. 66, #235, No. 266, #267, No. 269, #290, No. 291, and #1041 to Burbank posthumously.

 In 1931, while visiting San Francisco, Frida Kahlo painted a portrait of Burbank emerging as a tree from his interred corpse.

 In 1940, the U.S. Postal Service issued a 3-cent stamp honoring Burbank.

 In 1986, Burbank was inducted into the National Inventors Hall of Fame.
 The Luther Burbank Home and Gardens, in downtown Santa Rosa, are now designated as a National Historic Landmark.
 Luther Burbank's Gold Ridge Experiment Farm is listed in the National Register of Historic Places a few miles west of Santa Rosa in the town of Sebastopol, California.

 The home that Luther Burbank was born in, as well as his California garden office, were moved by Henry Ford to Dearborn, Michigan, and are part of Greenfield Village.

-Several places and institution are named for Luther Burbank.
+Several places and institutions are named for Luther Burbank.
 They include: